dekuNukem/Nintendo_Switch_Reverse_Engineering/imu_sensor_notes.md

 ### Gyroscope - Rotation (in revolutions/s)

-Internally switch uses revolutions per second instead of degrees.
+Internally Switch uses revolutions per second instead of degrees.
 That's why the gyro calibration is always 13371.

 Normally to get revolutions/s you need to follow the below equation:

-`gyro_revolutions = gyro_raw_component * G_GAIN / SENSOR_RES / 360f` [Value in revolutions/s]
+`gyro_revolutions = gyro_raw_component * G_GAIN / SENSOR_RES / 360.0f` [Value in revolutions/s]

 So the equation for the above 3 sensitivities will become: